 The MVTec ITODD dataset is now one of the datasets of the BOP (Benchmark for 6D Object Pose Estimation) challenge.
-To evaluate your method on the dataset, and to see the results of other methods, please visit the BOP evaluation server.

 Due to the size of the files, the download is split into multiple parts.
 All parts can be extracted into the same directory.
 The base package must be downloaded.
 Depending on which modalities your method operates on, the other packages can be downloaded as required.

 Note that an evaluation on all data is preferred.
 For example, a method that uses 3D input data should be evaluated on both the high quality and the low quality 3D data, while a method that works on image data should be evaluated on all three cameras.
 However, you can also evaluate only on selected data, which will be mentioned in the result list and should be noted in any publication.

 Base Package (required): Contains the CAD models, calibration information, a few ground truth poses, and other information.
 This package always must be downloaded.
 Download Base Package (150 MB)